What is a ‘Good’ Employee Net Promoter Score?

-Last year, I wrote a blog post entitled What is a ‘Good’ B2B Net Promoter Score? which turned out to be surprisingly popular.
-I’m guessing that was because there’s a lot of nonsense posted on the Internet about companies achieving a NPS (net promoter score) of +62% or even +78%, or about people being hugely disappointed because they only achieved a score of +25%.
+Last year, I wrote a blog post entitled What is a ‘Good’ B2B Net Promoter Score?.
+For some reason it turned out to be surprisingly popular.
+The blog still gets dozens of hits every week.
+I’m guessing that was because there’s a lot of nonsense posted on the Internet about companies achieving Net Promoter Score (NPS) results of +62 or even +78, or about people being hugely disappointed because they only achieved a score of +25.

-“A Net Promoter Score of around +10% is the average for European B2B firms.”
+“A customer Net Promoter Score of approximately +10 is the average for European B2B firms.”

-In that blog, I was discussing NPS as a measure of customer advocacy but more and more, it is also becoming the de facto standard for measuring employee advocacy and employee engagement.
+In that blog, I was discussing NPS as a measure of customer advocacy.
+More and more, it is also becoming the de facto standard for measuring employee advocacy and employee engagement.
 So this blog will address the question: “What is a ‘Good’ Employee Net Promoter Score?”

 HOW IS THE NET PROMOTER SCORE CALCULATED?

-Net Promoter Score = % of Promoters minus % of Detractors
+Net Promoter Score = the percentage of Promoters minus the percentage of Detractors

-We have been measuring NPS and eNPS since 2006, mainly for European and Australian companies, and the average Employee Net Promoter Score across all of our clients during that time has been a paltry -10%.
+So what is a ‘Good’ Employee Net Promoter Score?
+We have been measuring NPS and eNPS since 2006.
+We do this mainly for European and Australian companies.
+The average Employee Net Promoter Score (eNPS) across all of our clients during that time has been a paltry -10.
 Yes, that really is a negative sign before the 10.

-Put it another way: achieving a positive Employee Net Promoter Score is a solid achievement for most European firms, and only very rarely have we seen eNPS results in excess of +20%.
+Put it another way: achieving a positive Employee Net Promoter Score is a solid achievement for most European firms.
+Rarely do we see eNPS results in excess of +20.

 So there you have it.
-If your company, or department, has just received a negative eNPS in the latest employee survey, don’t feel too bad.
+If your company has just received a negative eNPS in the latest employee survey, don’t feel too bad.
 You’re in good company!